PHONICS AND READING

 The school operates a scheme where each book is assessed for its level of difficulty and colour banded accordingly.
 At Mrs Bland’s we use the Oxford Reading Tree Reading Scheme.
 Each colour band within the scheme contains a wide range of reading materials containing fiction, non-fiction and poetry which gives the children added breadth to their reading.
 These books will vary in a number of ways, including layout, size, vocabulary and length.

-From Reception, pupils have a weekly school library visit and continue to take home books for sharing with their parents alongside their own reading book.
+From Reception, pupils have a fortnightly school library visit and continue to take home books for sharing with their parents alongside their own reading book.